icerpc/icerpc-docs/pages/icerpc-core/customization/protocol-connection.md

 connections are represented by the protocol connection abstraction.
 A protocol connection:

 - holds a transport connection such as a QUIC connection or a tcp connection
-- implements a RPC protocol layer over this transport connection
+- implements an RPC protocol layer over this transport connection

-In C#, the protocol connection abstraction is represented by interface `IProtocolConnection`:
+In C#, the protocol connection abstraction is represented by interface [IProtocolConnection][csharp-protocol-connection]:

 ```csharp
 namespace IceRpc;